imeidopf/Andors-Trail-Index/README.md

     + ... and more!
 (Will complete this list later.
 This is just the initial README)

 # Note
-There are some files that will not be present until this project is completed.
+There are some files that will not be present until this project is completed, for security reasons.
 I will be uploading to personal servers and a website for all to view.
 Stay tuned!